“Somewhere in Malawi, there are girls who will one day be independent —

 Our Beliefs

 We believe that before TeamLift chooses to partner with a specific village, we must invest considerable time listening to village chiefs and religious leaders articulate community needs.
-Together, we negotiate a partnership and a development plan, build the facilities, and turn over ownership and management of new development sites to a Malawi NGO.
+Together, we cultivate a partnership and a development plan, build the facilities, and turn over ownership and management of new development sites to an established Malawi NGO.

-We believe that developing village campuses like St. Mary’s offers young women in Malawi the best chance to escape poverty, and to live out their dreams.
-Girls in the developing world who are educated marry later, have fewer children, invest their earnings in support of their family, and make sure their own children go to school someday.
+We believe village campuses, like St. Mary’s, offer young women in Malawi the best chance to escape poverty, and to live out their dreams.
+Girls in the developing world who are educated become leaders in their villages.
+They marry later, have fewer children, invest their earnings in support of their family, and make sure their own children go to school someday.

 Our Impact